joeriexelmans/sccd/test/README.md

 ## render.py

-The Python program `render.py` renders SVG graphs for test files.
+The Python program `render.py` renders the test file state machines as SVG images.
 Rendered SVG files are already checked in to this repository.
 If you wish to re-render them, you need the NPM (NodeJS) package [state-machine-cat](https://github.com/sverweij/state-machine-cat/).
 Install NodeJS and NPM, and then install the NPM package 'state-machine-cat':
 ```
 npm i -g state-machine-cat
 ```